aadi2212/kodekloud-engineer-portfolio/Day03/README.md

-Secure Root SSH Access
+🚀 Day 3 – Secure Root SSH Access

-1]

-Following security audits, the xFusionCorp Industries security team has rolled out new protocols, including the restriction of direct root SSH login.

-Your task is to disable direct SSH root login on all app servers within the Stratos Datacenter.

-->

 Task: Disable Direct SSH Root Login on All App Servers

-Date: 10-Aug-2025
+Date: 10 Aug 2025

-Project: xFusionCorp Industries – Stratos Datacenter Security Hardening

-Category: Linux Server Security / SSH Configuration
+Category: Linux Server Security / SSH Hardening
+Project: xFusionCorp Industries – Stratos Datacenter

-Background
+🔒 Background

-Following security audits, the xFusionCorp Industries security team implemented stricter access control policies.
-One of these measures requires disabling direct SSH root login on all application servers to prevent unauthorized privileged access.
+During a recent security audit, the xFusionCorp security team announced new protocols to strengthen server access controls.
+One of the key policies is to disable direct SSH login for the root user.
+Root login over SSH is a common attack vector, and disabling it significantly reduces the risk of brute-force attacks.

-Objective
+🎯 Objective

-Disable direct SSH root login on:
+Disable direct SSH root login on the following servers:

-&nbsp;	• App Server 1
+App Server 1

-&nbsp;	• App Server 2
+App Server 2

-&nbsp;	• App Server 3
+App Server 3

+Only non-root users should be allowed to SSH, and administrative privileges should be gained through sudo when required.

-Step-by-Step Implementation-
+🛠️ Step-by-Step Implementation

-1]SSH into Each App Server
+1️⃣ SSH into Each App Server

-ssh tony@172.16.238.10
+ssh tony@172.16.238.10    # Example: App Server 1

-2]Switch to root
+2️⃣ Switch to Root User

-&nbsp; sudo su -
+sudo su -

-3]Edit SSH Configuration
+3️⃣ Edit the SSH Configuration File vi /etc/ssh/sshd_config

-&nbsp;vi /etc/ssh/sshd\_config

-Find
+Find this line:

-&nbsp;PermitRootLogin Yes

-Change to

-&nbsp;PermitRootLogin no

-If the line is commented (# at the beginning), remove the # and set it to no.

-4]Restart SSH Service-

-&nbsp; systemctl restart sshd

-5]Verify Configuration-

-&nbsp;grep PermitRootLogin /etc/ssh/sshd\_config

-Expected Output-
+#PermitRootLogin yes

+Modify it to:

 PermitRootLogin no

+🔸 If it is commented out, remove the #.
+🔸 Change yes → no.

+4️⃣ Restart SSH Service
+systemctl restart sshd

+5️⃣ Verify the Configuration
+grep PermitRootLogin /etc/ssh/sshd_config

+Expected output:

+PermitRootLogin no

-Validation
+✅ Validation

-&nbsp;	• Confirm that SSH login with root user is now blocked.
+SSH login using the root user should now be blocked.

-&nbsp;	• Only non-root accounts with sudo privileges can access via SSH.
+Only regular users with sudo privileges can log in.

+Ensures accountability and minimizes unauthorized privileged access.

-Security Impact
+🔐 Security Impact

-&nbsp;	• Reduces the risk of brute-force attacks on root user.
+Prevents brute-force attacks targeting the root account.

-&nbsp;	• Enforces use of individual user accounts for accountability.
+Encourages the use of individual user accounts.

+Strengthens overall SSH security posture in the datacenter.